alexirpan/alexirpan.github.io/rl-derivations.markdown

 ---

-*Last updated May 23, 2017*
+*Last updated May 24, 2017*

-A place for me to store the derivations of reinforcement learning results, because I keep forgetting them.
+Place for me to store notes on reinforcement learning, with a focus on the details of the derivations.

-This is a draft, and will probably stay at that level forever.
+This is a draft, and will never be more than a draft.
-Intended to be a reference for me - only posting publicly because there's a chance it's a useful reference for other people.
+Intended as a reference for me, may not be legible to other people.
+Only posting publicly in case other people find it useful.

-TODO: Add paper links for where I first encountered these proofs.
+TODO: Add paper links for where I first encountered these proofs, relevant papers, etc.

 # Table of Contents